mastodon/documentation/content/en/spec/activitypub.md

 * Notes are transformed into regular statuses.
 * Questions are transformed into a poll status.

-Some other Object types are converted as best as possible.
-The transformer uses `content` if available, or `name` if not, in order to generate status text.
-The `url` will be appended.
-The `summary` property will be used as the CW text.
-The `icon` will be used as a thumbnail.
+Some other Object types are converted as best as possible:

 * Article
 * Page